Evolution of tetrapods: Lungs before land

 The lung/swim bladder originated as an outgrowth of the gut, forming a gas-filled bladder above the digestive system.
 In its primitive form, the air bladder was open to the alimentary canal, a condition called physostome and still found in many fish.
-The primary function is not entirely certain.
+The primary function of swim bladder is not entirely certain.
 One consideration is buoyancy.
 The heavy scale armour of the early bony fishes would certainly weigh the animals down.
 In cartilaginous fishes, lacking a swim bladder, the open sea sharks need to swim constantly to avoid sinking into the depths, the pectoral fins providing lift.
 Another factor is oxygen consumption.
 Ambient oxygen was relatively low in the early Devonian, possibly about half of modern values.
-Per unit volume, there is much more oxygen in air than in water, and vertebrates are active animals with a high energy requirement compared to invertebrates of similar sizes.
+Per unit volume, there is much more oxygen in air than in water, and vertebrates (especially nektonic ones) are active animals with a higher energy requirement compared to invertebrates of similar sizes.
 The Devonian saw increasing oxygen levels which opened up new ecological niches by allowing groups able to exploit the additional oxygen to develop into active, large-bodied animals.
-Particularly in tropical swampland habitats, atmospheric oxygen is much more stable, and may have prompted a reliance of lungs rather than gills for primary oxygen uptake.
+Particularly in tropical swampland habitats, atmospheric oxygen is much more stable, and may have prompted a reliance of proto-lungs (performing essentially an evolved type of enteral respiration) rather than gills for primary oxygen uptake.
 In the end, both buoyancy and breathing may have been important, and some modern physostome fishes do indeed use their bladders for both.

 To function in gas exchange, lungs require a blood supply.
 In cartilaginous fishes and teleosts, the heart lies low in the body and pumps blood forward through the ventral aorta, which splits up in a series of paired aortic arches, each corresponding to a gill arch.
 The aortic arches then merge above the gills to form a dorsal aorta supplying the body with oxygenated blood.
 In lungfishes, bowfin and bichirs, the swim bladder is supplied with blood by paired pulmonary arteries branching off from the hindmost (6th) aortic arch.
 The same basic pattern is found in the lungfish Protopterus and in terrestrial salamanders, and was probably the pattern found in the tetrapods' immediate ancestors as well as the first tetrapods.
 In most other bony fishes the swim bladder is supplied with blood by the dorsal aorta.